shilv21/ID-Card-Text-Extraction--especially-in-Japanese-/README.md

 GCP also gives you $300 free credits to use within 1 year.
 That's a lot of money to use for machine learning and professional application deployment service.

+**Cuda installation** Please visit the cudaguide.txt for cuda installation.
 [Google Cloud Platform](https://cloud.google.com/)
 ## Project performance
 The deployed website (Python Django) will take the image of ID card as the input and return the text as the output.
 As example below: